 2. The Hutong Alleys

 Enjoy your night with visiting the best place to experience local life.
 This place is a winding and maze-like narrow alleys of old Beijing for seeing residents playing mahjong in the street, enjoy a jamming session on traditional instruments or finding a local restaurant for your dinner.

 3. The Simatai Great Wall

-One of the spot in the night for seeing the night views of the majestic Great Wall.
+One of the spots in the night for seeing the night views of the majestic Great Wall.
 This place is the only section open for visiting in the night.
-You can get the opportunity to a night walk on the subtly-lit wall and see ancient heritage in the cool and tranquillity of night.
+You can get the opportunity to a night walk on the subtly-lit wall and see the ancient heritage in the cool and tranquillity of night.

 Souvenirs never miss when going on vacation because this is the characteristic that you have gone there.
 Lots of unique souvenirs that you can find in this metropolitan city

 The first choice for souvenirs from Beijing is the Kungfu shoes from Neiliansheng.
 The shoes are indeed very typical because they often appear in Mandarin Kungfu films.
 Meanwhile, Neiliansheng is one of the very famous old brands in Beijing.